 * Ensure that a contract with the recipient is in place that means they must protect it to the same standards as the EEAYou can find out more about these safeguards on the European Commission Justice and Information Commissioner’s Office (ICO) websites.

 11.1 The LVDTA, may set and access Cookies on your computer.
-Cookies that may be placed on your computer are detailed in Schedule 1 to this Policy.

 11.2 A Cookie is a small file that resides on your computer’s hard drive and often contains an anonymous unique identifier and is accessible only by the web site that placed it there, not any other sites.